JavierGalindo91/Personal-Fitness-Project/data/README.md

 # Data Set Specifications
 _Last Updated: 2025-04-25_

-The purpose of this file is to provide details of the data collection process.
+The purpose of this file is to provide details of the data collection process for this project.
 All log files are saved in CSV format.

 ---